sagungargs15/openvault/README.md

               d.
 Compatability with latest Hardware Wallet Providers (Flexibility of HSMs without using HSMs: Software defined HSMs)
               e.
 Education Kit on Security Posture and best practices
               f.
 Technical Insurance/Disaster recovery: Build Recovery pathways (Expanding or Contracting Multi-Sig)
+                    i.
+The lockup period is enforced onchain by the Bitcoin network.
+This is achieved by leveraging timelock capabilities of Bitcoin smart contracts (Script). ii.
+OpenVault gives trustless inheritance, loss protection or safer backups iii.
               g.
 Hot & Cold Wallets interoperability: A fully decentralized, air-gapped cold wallet solution guarantees you control key shard distribution, providing the utmost security for your businesses.
               h.
 Policy Engine: Support Txn thresholds based on hierarchy and role of signing authority
               i.
 Transaction Approval Workflows: Build your own transaction policy engine using the Presigned Transactions Node Suite to serve your enterprise customers, enabling multi-party transaction approvals to facilitate secure control and governance of multiple keys in multi-sign scheme.